The Spamhaus Project: Anti-spam lists

-The Policy Block List (PBL) is similar to a Dialup Users List.
-The PBL lists not only dynamic IP addresses but also static addresses that should not be sending email directly to third-party servers.
+The Policy Blocklist (PBL) is similar to a Dialup Users List.
+It lists not only dynamic IP addresses but also static addresses that should not be sending email directly to third-party servers.
 Examples of such are an ISP's core routers, corporate users required by policy to send their email via company servers, and unassigned IP addresses.
 Much of the data is provided to Spamhaus by the organizations that control the IP address space, typically ISPs.

-The Domain Block List (DBL) was released in March 2010 and is a list of domain names, which is both a domain URI Blocklist and RHSBL.
+The Domain Blocklist (DBL) was released in March 2010 and is a list of domain names, which is both a domain URI blocklist and RHSBL.
 It lists spam domains including spam payload URLs, spam sources and senders ("right-hand side"), known spammers and spam gangs, and phish, virus and malware-related sites.
-It later added a zone of "abused URL shortners", a common way spammers insert links into spam emails.
+It later added a zone of "abused URL shorteners", a common way spammers insert links into spam emails.